Acquisition of Sun Microsystems by Oracle Corporation: OpenOffice resignations and forks

-After Oracle ended OpenSolaris, some members of the similarly open source OpenOffice.org Project became worried about their project's future with Oracle.
-They formed The Document Foundation and created the LibreOffice fork.
+After it became apparent Oracle was shutting down OpenSolaris, some members of the open source OpenOffice.org Project, concerned about its future with Oracle, formed The Document Foundation and created the LibreOffice fork.
 The LibreOffice brand was hoped to be provisional, as Oracle had been invited to join The Document Foundation and donate the OpenOffice.org brand.

 In response, Oracle demanded that all members of the OpenOffice.org Community Council involved with The Document Foundation step down from the council, citing a conflict of interest.
 Many community members decided to leave for LibreOffice, which already had the support of Red Hat, Novell, Google, and Canonical.
 LibreOffice produced its first release in January 2011.

 In June 2011 Oracle contributed the OpenOffice.org trademarks and source code to the Apache Software Foundation, which Apache re-licensed under the Apache License.
 IBM donated the Lotus Symphony codebase to the Apache Software Foundation in 2012.
 The developer pool for the Apache project was seeded by IBM employees, and Symphony codebase was included in Apache OpenOffice.